 Comparing A Military Salary VS. Civilian Salary

-You can’t expect to maintain the same standard of living with simply an equivalent base salary in the civilian world.
+You can’t expect to maintain the same standard of living with a base salary in the civilian world.
 You need to take your other pay and benefits into account.

-Basic Allowance for Housing (BAH):
+Basic Allowance for housing (BAH):

 Basic Allowance for Subsistence (BAS):

-Additional Pay & Benefits:
+Additional pay & benefits:

 How much do you need to earn in the civilian workforce?